KLab-UT/sequence-processing-intro/README.md

 >>> for seq_record in SeqIO.parse("orchid.fasta", "fasta"):
 >>>     fna_seqs[seq_record.id] = seq_record
 ```
-## Create a directory for each sample containing the DNA sequence and amino acid sequence
-You should create a directory for each sequence that contains two files: (1) a fasta file with that sample's DNA sequence and (2) a fasta file with that sample's amino acid sequence.

-# Final product
+# Your Final product
+You will create a script that will process an alignment of DNA coding sequence (i.e., a sequence alignment where each sequence starts with a "start" codon and ends with a "stop" codon).
+The script can (and should) call other scripts (for example, the user might run "main.sh" which in turn runs "count_variable_sites.py" and "alignment_parser.sh").
-#### What you started with
+#### What you start with
 1. A DNA sequence alignment in fasta format
 #### What you end with
+Your script must generate the following:
 1. A text file called "log.txt" with (1) the number of samples, (2) the number of unique sampling dates, (3) the number of variable sites in the DNA sequence, and (4) the number of variable sites in the protein sequence.
 1. A protein alignment file in fasta format
 1. A directory for each sequence that contains its individual DNA sequence and protein sequence